Sorting through submission documents can feel endless. Files arrive by email in random formats, with missing details, and nothing is consistent.

 Files are automatically sorted, renamed using custom naming templates, and processed so your underwriters and analysts only see the relevant information they need.

-This reduces delays, cuts processing costs by 75%, and allows teams to handle two times the volume without adding headcount
+This reduces delays, cuts costs in your processing workflows by 75%, and allows teams to handle two times the volume without adding headcount.

 Built for Accuracy and Security